 - At least three methodological courses: 9-10 hours

 - Minimum of 18 hours of electives from within the college

 - Additional electives to reach 96 total hours

 All students take a preliminary examination prepared individually by an examination committee.
-This exam exam evaluates your knowledge of the broad area of rehabilitation sciences, as well as your specific content area, after you’ve completed your coursework and are getting ready to start preparing your dissertation.
+This exam evaluates your knowledge of the broad area of rehabilitation sciences, as well as your specific content area, after you’ve completed your coursework and are getting ready to start preparing your dissertation.